zippy0626/restaurant-page/README.md

 # Restaurant Page

 This project is part of a learning exercise instructed by the Odin Project curriculum, a completely free and open source *source* of learning Web Dev, HTML, CSS, JS, and React (my own preference), plus other stuff.

+Topic: Bundling JS files with Webpack

 ---